danykoud/babes_names/README.md

 ### Working with Python and Flash-Sqlalchemy <hr/>

-At this stage, we needed to create a python API that will generate the HTML file, the link of our _jsonified_ data, and the structure of our application on Heroku.
+At this stage, we created a python API that generates the HTML file, the link of our _jsonified_ data, and the structure of our application on Heroku.

 ### VIsualization